etran04/SuperOMNI-iBeacon/README.md

 Terms used:
 <br>SuperOmni - Omni 10 with embedded iBeacon
-<br>SmartThings - Omni 20 near my desk with an Gimbal iBeacon near it
+<br>SmartThings - Omni 20 with RFDuino acting as iBeacon beside it

+Almost all of iBeacon functionality with HK speakers are written in RWTItemViewController.m!

 Currently the functionality of this application are:
 <br> 1) Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.